Medtronic (NYSE:MDT) Updates FY 2022 Earnings Guidance

-A number of research analysts have recently commented on the company.
-BTIG Research downgraded Medtronic from a buy rating to a neutral rating in a research report on Monday, August 9th.
-Deutsche Bank Aktiengesellschaft boosted their target price on shares of Medtronic from $134.00 to $149.00 and gave the stock a buy rating in a report on Friday, May 28th.
-Barclays initiated coverage on Medtronic in a research note on Monday, May 24th.
-They set an equal weight rating and a $145.00 price objective on the stock.
-William Blair reaffirmed a market perform rating on shares of Medtronic in a research note on Thursday, May 27th.
-Finally, Morgan Stanley boosted their target price on Medtronic from $140.00 to $154.00 and gave the company an overweight rating in a research report on Wednesday.
-Five analysts have rated the stock with a hold rating, seventeen have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-Medtronic presently has a consensus rating of Buy and a consensus target price of $142.26.
+A number of research analysts have recently weighed in on the stock.
+Truist Securities raised their price objective on shares of Medtronic from $138.00 to $148.00 and gave the stock a buy rating in a research note on Wednesday, August 25th.
+Morgan Stanley raised their price objective on shares of Medtronic from $140.00 to $154.00 and gave the stock an overweight rating in a research note on Wednesday, August 25th.
+BTIG Research cut shares of Medtronic from a buy rating to a neutral rating in a research note on Monday, August 9th.
+Stifel Nicolaus raised their price objective on shares of Medtronic from $140.00 to $145.00 and gave the stock a buy rating in a research note on Wednesday, August 25th.
+Finally, Wells Fargo & Company raised their price objective on shares of Medtronic from $140.00 to $151.00 and gave the stock an overweight rating in a research note on Wednesday, August 25th.
+Five investment analysts have rated the stock with a hold rating, seventeen have assigned a buy rating and one has issued a strong buy rating to the stock.
+According to MarketBeat.com, Medtronic currently has a consensus rating of Buy and a consensus price target of $142.91.

-The business also recently declared a quarterly dividend, which will be paid on Friday, October 15th.
-Shareholders of record on Friday, September 24th will be issued a $0.63 dividend.
-The ex-dividend date of this dividend is Thursday, September 23rd.
-This represents a $2.52 dividend on an annualized basis and a dividend yield of 1.89%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, October 15th.
+Investors of record on Friday, September 24th will be issued a dividend of $0.63 per share.
+The ex-dividend date is Thursday, September 23rd.
+This represents a $2.52 annualized dividend and a dividend yield of 1.88%.

-In other Medtronic news, EVP Brett A. Wall sold 2,473 shares of the company’s stock in a transaction on Tuesday, June 1st.
-The shares were sold at an average price of $128.07, for a total value of $316,717.11.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, EVP John R. Liddicoat sold 34,656 shares of the company’s stock in a transaction dated Friday, May 28th.
-The stock was sold at an average price of $126.65, for a total value of $4,389,182.40.
+In other Medtronic news, CFO Karen L. Parkhill sold 605 shares of the business’s stock in a transaction on Tuesday, June 15th.
+The shares were sold at an average price of $124.47, for a total value of $75,304.35.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+Also, EVP Sean Salmon sold 28,419 shares of the business’s stock in a transaction on Wednesday, August 25th.
+The stock was sold at an average price of $134.08, for a total transaction of $3,810,419.52.
+Following the completion of the transaction, the executive vice president now owns 54,458 shares in the company, valued at approximately $7,301,728.64.
 The disclosure for this sale can be found here.
-Insiders have sold 53,349 shares of company stock valued at $6,762,321 over the last quarter.
-Insiders own 0.52% of the company’s stock.
+Insiders have sold a total of 56,220 shares of company stock worth $7,403,293 in the last 90 days.
+Company insiders own 0.52% of the company’s stock.

-A hedge fund recently raised its stake in Medtronic stock.
-Morgan Stanley lifted its holdings in shares of Medtronic plc (NYSE:MDT) by 8.2% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 13,000,437 shares of the medical technology company’s stock after buying an additional 981,186 shares during the quarter.
-Morgan Stanley owned approximately 0.97% of Medtronic worth $1,613,745,000 as of its most recent SEC filing.
-Institutional investors own 73.22% of the company’s stock.
+An institutional investor recently raised its position in Medtronic stock.
+Morgan Stanley raised its stake in Medtronic plc (NYSE:MDT) by 8.2% in the 2nd quarter, according to its most recent filing with the SEC.
+The fund owned 13,000,437 shares of the medical technology company’s stock after purchasing an additional 981,186 shares during the period.
+Morgan Stanley owned 0.97% of Medtronic worth $1,613,745,000 as of its most recent SEC filing.
+79.59% of the stock is currently owned by institutional investors and hedge funds.

 Medtronic Plc is a medical technology company, which engages in the development, manufacture, distribution, and sale of device-based medical therapies and services.
 It operates through the following segments: Cardiac and Vascular Group; Minimally Invasive Technologies Group; Restorative Therapies Group; and Diabetes Group.